 Most people are familiar with the game birds in British Columbia, but not the vast majority of British Columbia’s smaller birds that are not exploited for human use.
 Non-game organisms form the foundation for ecological communities, and these organisms cannot be ignored if we hope to understand population dynamics in British Columbia.
 The Royal BC Museum’s collection contains over 101,861 vertebrate specimens, in a wide range of life-history stages from eggs, eggshells, bird nests, preserved embryos and newly hatched or neonate animals to fully adult individuals.
 About 450 species of birds are represented in this collection, with more added every year.

 Only a few birds are housed as wet specimens in jars.
-The majority of birds are prepared as study-skins and skeletons, a few specimens are represented only by skulls, and there is a fair assortment of bird eggs and nests held in steel cabinets.
+The majority of birds are prepared as study-skins and skeletons (featured in our bird bone identification guide).
+A few specimens are represented only by skulls, and there is a fair assortment of bird eggs and nests held in steel cabinets.
 Bird taxidermy mounts are stored in steel cabinets mixed in with the main part of the bird research collection.

 This collection contains a few type specimens.
 Type specimens are the best examples of a species at the time a particular species was described.
 Better specimens may be found years later, but the type specimen designation stays with the original material used to describe a species.
 There are provisions for designating new type specimens if the originals are lost, but this is the exception rather than common practice.

 Type specimens are held in a separate cabinet away from the main part of the research material.
 They do not go on loan to other institutions, and therefore, researchers must come here to examine these high-priority items.